 Cooper was never found, in spite of intense searches by ground and air.
 For all anyone knew, he might’ve tossed out the money, dropped the chutes and fallen into the talons of a giant bird of prey.
 None of the money has been spent.
 (It was marked.)
 In 1980, three bundles of bills totaling $5,800 were discovered under a couple inches of sand on the Columbia River.
 The serial numbers matched those on the ransom money.

 To this day, theories abound but no other confirmed evidence exists.
 Would “Dan Cooper” be annoyed or amused that, after police interviewed a man named D.B.
-Cooper in the early days of its investigation, the press and public have misidentified him ever since?
+Cooper in the early days of the investigation, the press and public have misidentified him ever since?

 Over time, the unanswered questions about this case have obscured the fact that the man was a hijacker, turning him into something of a folk hero.
 The legend of the well-spoken man who robbed the government and vanished into thin air fires the imagination.
 Is he sipping mai-tais on a beach somewhere?
 Is he drinking a coffee next to us in a diner?

 New people are introduced to the story every year.
 A popular theory that the series Mad Men would end with Don Draper becoming D.B.
 Cooper turned out to be completely wrong but only added to the myth’s allure.
 Will we ever find out what really happened?
-Probably not; but we’ll always have the Legend of D.B.
+Probably not; but we’ll always have the legend of (Dan) D.B.
 Cooper.